 Mantle cell lymphoma

 Mantle cell lymphoma is a rare type of non Hodgkin lymphoma (NHL).
 Only about 5 out of every 100 people (5%) diagnosed with NHL have mantle cell lymphoma.
 It mainly affects men who are over 50.
-The symptoms of mantle cell lymphoma are similar to those of most other types of NHL.
+The symptoms of mantle cell lymphoma include swollen lymph glands and sometimes temperatures, weight loss, sweating and itching.

-The grade of an NHL (the appearance of the cells under the microscope) helps doctors to decide on the most appropriate treatment.
+The grade of a non Hodgkin lymphoma (the appearance of the cells under the microscope) helps doctors to decide on the most appropriate treatment.
 Mantle cell lymphoma looks like a low grade lymphoma under the microscope.
-But it often behaves aggressively, like a high grade lymphoma.
+But it often grows fairly quickly, more like a high grade lymphoma.
 Unfortunately it is often widespread when it is diagnosed, involving lymph nodes, bone marrow, and, very often, the spleen.

 Treating mantle cell lymphoma